anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Instance recommendation: runs load test on recommended instance types, takes 45mins
 * Endpoint recommendation: cuustom load test, you specify instances, traffic patterns, latency requirements, throughput requirements.
 Takes 2h

-### Inference pipelines
+#### Inference pipelines

 * Linear sequence of 2-15 containers
-* Any combination of pre-trained built-in algorithmy or your own algorithms in containers
+* Any combination of pre-trained built-in algorithms or your own algorithms in containers
 * Combines pre-processing, predictions, post-processing
 * SparkML and scikit-learn containers work well
   * SparkML can be run with Glue or EMR, it will be serialized into MLeap format
-* Can handle both real-time inference and batch-transforms
+* Can handle both real-time inference and batch transforms

-### SG Endpoint
+  * Batch transform uesful for inference on the whole dataset.
+It can exclude attributes before running predictions.
+You can also join the prediction results with partial or entire input data attributes when using data that is in CSV, text, or JSON format

-Multi-model endpoint works for several models.
-They use a shared serving container, enabled to host several models.
-Improves endpoint utilization compared with using single-model endpoints, and reduces also the deployment overhead. to increase availability, add SG instances of the same size and use the existing endpoint to host them.
+#### SG Endpoint

-Adding another endpoint and an ALB wouldn't work because ALB doesn't support hostname as targets.
+* Sagemaker endpoints are by default not open to the public and needs AWS credentials to access it.
+For open-to-the-public-endpoints, use API Gateway

-## collaborative filtering models
+* Multi-model endpoint works for several models.
+They use a shared serving container which hosts several models.
+Improves endpoint utilization compared with using single-model endpoints, and reduces the deployment overhead.
+To increase availability, add SG instances of the same size and use the existing endpoint to host them

-leverages other user's experiences. users with similar tastes (based on observed user-item interactions) are likely to have similar interactions with items they haven't seen before. works better when there is a lot of data. it's a recommender model.
+* You can test out many models on live traffic using Production Variants, to distribute traffic among different models.